-Required attribute Description

-StartProgram The executable, which starts the application.
+Required attribute Description StartProgram The executable, which starts the application.
 Specify the complete path of the executable.
 Applicable command line arguments follow the name of the executable and have spaces separating them.
 This executable can be on local storage or shared storage.
+Note: The agent logs the return value of the StartProgram executable.
+The agent does not treat a non-zero return value as failure of execution and brings the resource online.
 Note: Do not use the opening and closing ({ }) brace symbols in this string.

-Type and dimension: string-scalar

-Example: "/usr/sbin/sample_app start"
+Note: In the script, specify a return value that is between 0 and 255.
+Type and dimension: string-scalar Example: "/usr/sbin/sample_app start"

-StopProgram The executable, which stops the application.
+Required attribute Description StopProgram The executable, which stops the application.
 Specify the complete path of the executable.
 Applicable command line arguments follow the name of the executable and have spaces separating them.
 This executable can be on local storage or shared storage.
+Note: The agent logs the return value of the StopProgram executable.
+The agent does not treat a non-zero return value as failure of execution and takes the resource offline.
 Note: Do not use the opening and closing ({ }) brace symbols in this string.

-Type and dimension: string-scalar

-Example: "/usr/sbin/sample_app stop"
+Note: In the script, specify a return value that is between 0 and 255.
+Type and dimension: string-scalar Example: "/usr/sbin/sample_app stop" At least one of the following attributes: See Table 5-5 on page 194.
+MonitorProcessesMonitorProgramPidFiles